evilchili/linernotes-dot-club-docs/draft/privacy_policy.md

 # Privacy Policy

 This privacy policy describes how Liner Notes Club ("The Club", "linernotes.club", "we", "us") collects, protects and uses the personally identifiable information you may provide through the linernotes.club website or its API.
 The policy also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
-This policy does not apply to the practices of companies that mastodon.social does not own or control, or to individuals that mastodon.social does not employ or manage.
+This policy does not apply to the practices of companies that linernotes.club does not own or control, or to individuals that linernotes.club does not employ or manage.

 ## TL;DR